 But the Arab uprisings of 2011 and the recent and ongoing revolts in Sudan, Algeria, Lebanon and Iraq show otherwise.
 That it is not a religious issue at all.
 Yes, but look at Syria, Libya and Yemen and how they are killing each other over there for almost a decade now.
 Just look at Libya and how our NATO tried to help them and save lives.

-And if we didn't do it, imagine how many lives would be taken by ISIS.
+And if we didn't do it, imagine how many lives would have been taken by ISIS.
 Just look how we have destroyed the Taliban and Al-Qaeda, or the "insurgents in Iraq."
 And when those people terrorised by ISIS, Taliban, A-Asad, Saudi-UAE air raids... flee their homes and seek refuge in Europe they are "sheltered" in detention centers and treated as aliens who are incompatible with "our culture".
 Because we cannot afford having all of them and because a siginificant number of our population do not accept more foreigners, especially Muslims.
 It is a hard choice.
-We cannot upset our people strengthen the far-right.
+We cannot upset our people and strengthen the far-right.
 But over the last few decades all the talk was about a "prosperous" and "tolerant" Europe, a Europe of "liberal values", "human rights", "aid", and even "helping the Other develop".
 And we are still doing that, but we have to do it differently today.
 We have new challenges like climate change and economic stagnation facing us.
 Also, we should not dismiss the intricacies of geopolitics in a region like the Midle East and North Africa... ........
 The circle has not finished.
 More is yet to come.